 Your website is the face of your business.
 It’s the first thing a customer sees when they search for your business online.
 The interaction they have with your website will set the tone for future encounters.
 This is why it is important to have an optimized, well-designed website to improve the customer’s user experience.
 It’s overwhelming trying to find a website designer for small businesses.
-There are a lot of things you need to consider when searching, including quality, length of time to create, and affordability.
+There are a lot of tips you need to consider when searching, including quality, length of time to create, and affordability.

 Now that you have launched your business, you want to build a website.
 It needs to be user-friendly and easy to find.
 This task is time consuming, especially for someone who doesn’t know much about the process.
 When you choose to outsource this task, you want to find a company that has your needs in mind.